Employee Termination- Meaning, Types, Causes, Steps, Letter

 (Name of the person mitigating the termination process)

 Termination is one of the most dreadful moments in professional life.
-It is what a worker fears the most, so it is normal that termination will stir emotions.
+It is what a worker fears the most, so it is expected that termination will stir emotions.
 As an HR, your job is to ease up the process as much as possible.

 To handle this process swiftly, we hope you got a better understanding of employee termination today.